 When he was walking out the door this time I told him, “I’m tired of the back and forth, I know this is your game.
 Come back with an approval or I will not be buying the vehicle.”

 The deal was done within 5 minutes of that statement.

-You likely experienced a sale person using this negotiation tactic when you were buying a vehicle.
+You have likely experienced a salesperson using this negotiation tactic when you were buying a vehicle.
 The tactic is known as Fatigue Inducement.
 It’s used religiously by law enforcement and military interrogators to extract information or get compliance.
-The goal of fatigue inducement is to get you tired, warned down, and frustrated to point that you will give up, give in, and comply.
+The goal of fatigue inducement is to get you tired, warned down, and frustrated to the point that you will give up, give in, and comply.

 Fatigue inducement is pretty easy to spot when you know the tactic, but many other dark psychological and manipulation tactics are not as easily detected.
 There are dozens of ways people use manipulation, unethical persuasion, and game playing tactics to get what they want.
 It would take an entire book to explain all the tactics, but I will highlight some of the most common ones.

 Love Flooding – Love Flooding happens when someone provides you with a great deal of attention and love.
 Gifts, compliments, touch, attention, and compliments are often used to flood you.
 The more you are in need of acceptance the more susceptible you are to this mode of manipulation.
 Once the manipulator creates a bond with you and has generated a dependency on their love and affection, they will then manipulate you by withdrawing their love and attention.